WHAT TO DO IN TENERIFE? BEST BEACHES IN TENERIFE? WHEN IS THE BEST TIME TO VISIT TENERIFE? BEST THINGS TO DO AS A COUPLE IN TENERIFE?

-The charming fishing village of La Caleta is located a right next to Costa Adeje.
+The charming fishing village of La Caleta is located right next to Costa Adeje.
 A short walk from Costa Adeje will get you there.
-Not many people are aware about this hidden gem in Tenerife.
+Not many people are aware of this hidden gem in Tenerife.
 For us, La Caleta is actually one of our favorite places to visit.

 La Caleta is a fishing village, which today has transformed itself into Tenerife’s gastronomic hotspot, especially for seafood lovers.
 People head to La Caleta to sample the best seafood on the island, savor local wines and enjoy a relaxed atmosphere.

 La Caleta is also a great place to enjoy a spectacular sunset.
 Every evening, people gather to watch the sunset behind the neighboring island of La Gomera.

 Behind the mountains hide magnificent beaches, a little more north to La Caleta, accessible on foot.
 The first beach you will see is Playa Los Morteros – which a few years ago only a few locals knew about it.

 After Playa de Los Morteros, you will arrive at Playa Diego Hernandez where you will have to descend a rocky and steep path to reach it.
 Playa Diego Hernandez has been repeatedly voted one of the most beautiful beaches in Tenerife.
 And yes, we absolutely agree with that!
 It is stunning.

 If you continue your walk along the coast you will reach the next very cute village called El Puertito De Adeje.
 We stopped there for lunch, it was perfect!

 We highly suggest that you visit La Caleta.
 It’s one of the most charming coastal villages in Tenerife.